-We are happy to announce the release of one of our most requested features, conjugate heat transfer, which will make full modeling of heat exchangers, cooling and heating systems, and many similar applications possible on SimScale.
-The new feature is especially designed to speed up the development process for complex applications.
+We are happy to announce the release of one of our most requested features, conjugate heat transfer, which will make full modelling of heat exchangers, cooling and heating systems, and many similar applications possible on SimScale.
+The new feature is specially designed to speed up the development process for complex applications.

-As the name suggests, CHT couples the transfer of thermal energy between fluid and solid parts of the domain.
+As the name suggests, CHT couples the transfer of thermal energy between the fluid and solid parts of the domain.
 The introduction of this coupling brings several new applications within the reach of our users.

 Currently, heat transfer is offered in both fluid and solid analysis types on the SimScale platform.
 In fluid simulation, transfer of thermal energy in one fluid domain could be studied using the natural convective heat transfer analysis type.
-With the exception of radiation, this type of simulation models heat transfer in the fluid domain with great accuracy; however, as mentioned, it is restricted to only one fluid domain.
-This property limits the use of this analysis type to scenarios where the fluid is effectively isolated within its domain.
+With the exception of radiation, this type of simulation models heat transfer in the fluid domain with great accuracy.
+As mentioned, however, it is restricted to only one fluid domain.
+This property limits the use of this analysis type in scenarios where the fluid is effectively isolated within its domain.

-Additionally, we offer thermal modeling of solids on SimScale in uncoupled thermomechanical analysis and heat transfer analysis types.
-In both of these types, heat transfer can be simulated between two and more solids, however, no fluid domains.
-Moreover, if simulating a forced convection on a boundary is targeted, convective coefficient over the boundary should be provided by the user in advance as a part of boundary condition.
+Additionally, we offer thermal modelling of solids on SimScale in uncoupled thermomechanical and heat transfer analysis types.
+For both, heat transfer can be simulated between two or more solids, but no fluid domains.
+Moreover, if simulating a forced convection on a boundary is targeted, the convective coefficient over the boundary should be provided by the user in advance as a part of boundary condition.

 With the introduction of CHT, we move beyond these limitations.
-SimScale users can now simulate heat transfer between several domains by definition of interfaces between them.
+SimScale users can now simulate heat transfer between several domains by definition of the interfaces between them.
 Heat is then transferred through these interfaces from one domain to the other.
 There is no limitation on the type or number of domains.
-Properties of each interface depends on the domain it is associated with.
-It is therefore possible to have any number of fluid-solid, fluid-fluid, and solid-solid interfaces in one simulation.
+The properties of each interface depend on the domain it is associated with.
+It is, therefore, possible to have any number of fluid-solid, fluid-fluid, and solid-solid interfaces in one simulation.